 - Are there considerations specific to the particular employee (disciplinary or other appropriate considerations) that would preclude a remote work arrangement?

 Create operational guidelines

-Departments should create some operational guidelines to determine if, and how, they can support remote and hybrid work schedules.
+Departments should create some operational guidelines to determine if, and how, they can support remote, no physical access, and hybrid work schedules.
 These operational guidelines should serve as internal guidance for managers and staff to ensure the continuity of their operations.

 - DWP Considerations for Operational Guidelines checklist may help departments engage in that process.